babel-utils/babel-plugin-tester/README.md

   // Defaults to a function that formats with prettier
   formatResult: customFormatFunction,

-  // Tests as an object
+  // You can provide tests as an object
   tests: {
     // The key is the title.
 The value is the code that is unchanged (because
     // snapshot == false across all tests).
 Test title will be: "1. does not